Atom Egoyan: Career

 Egoyan began making films in the early 1980s; his debut film Next of Kin (1984) had a world premier at the International Filmfestival Mannheim-Heidelberg and won a major prize.
-The next year he directed the 1985 Twilight Zone episode "The Wall".
+The next year he directed the 1985 Twilight Zone episode "The Wall", written by J. Michael Straczynski.

 His commercial breakthrough came with his film Exotica (1994).
 He received the Grand Prix (Belgian Film Critics Association) in Brussels, the FIPRESCI Jury Prize at the Cannes Film Festival, and Best Motion Picture at the Canadian Screen Awards (then called the Genie Awards).

 Egoyan's first attempt at adapted material resulted in his best-known work, the highly praised The Sweet Hereafter (1997).
 It earned him three prizes at the 50th Cannes Film Festival: the Grand Prix, the FIPRESCI Jury Prize, and the Prize of the Ecumenical Jury.
 The film also earned Egoyan Academy Award nominations for Best Director and Best Adapted Screenplay.

 Beginning in 1996, Egoyan has directed several operas, including Salome, Così fan tutte, Jenůfa, and The Ring Cycle, at the Canadian Opera, Vancouver Opera, Pacific Opera Victoria, and elsewhere.

 The film Ararat (2002) generated much publicity for Egoyan.
 After Henri Verneuil's French-language film Mayrig (1991), it was the first major motion picture to deal directly with the Armenian genocide.
 Ararat later won the award for Best Motion Picture at the Canadian Screen Awards, marking Egoyan's third win.
 The film was released in over 30 countries around the world.

 In 2004, Egoyan opened Camera Bar, a 50-seat cinema-lounge on Queen Street West in Toronto.
 The bar closed in 2006.

 Beginning in September 2006, Egoyan taught at the University of Toronto for three years.
 He joined the Faculty of Arts and Science as the Dean's Distinguished Visitor in theatre, film, music, and visual studies.
 He subsequently taught at Ryerson University.
 In 2006, he received the Master of Cinema Award of the International Filmfestival Mannheim-Heidelberg.

 His film Adoration (2008) has been adapted into an opera by Mary Kouyoumdjian and librettist Royce Vavrek.
 It premiered in New York in 2024 and is set to be presented again by LA Opera in 2025.